struct/Nerve/README.markdown

     }
     ...

-    Here is the breakpoint configuration file:
+    Here is the configuration file:

     ...
     bp=ntdll!RtlAllocateHeap, name=RtlAllocateHeap, code=scripts/RtlAllocateHeap.rb
     ...

-    And here is the scripts/RtlAllocateHeap.rb referenced in the breakpoint config file:
+    And here is the scripts/RtlAllocateHeap.rb referenced in the configuration file:

     ...
     ## This script is for Win32 RtlAllocateHeap